 Instead, focus on writing something that’s of real value to your audience.
 Your readers and ideal clients are after solutions, not perfection.
 They’re not interested in whether your sentence structure is perfect or if you need to use a comma or a semicolon (unless you’re teaching them about grammar, that is!).
 Your blog post doesn’t have to be perfect – it just needs to be of value to your audience.

 Another way you can get organised is to create your own blog post templates.
 I tend to stick with just a generic template, as it ensures I don’t forget the essentials.
-However, I do know people who have set up templates within their WordPress theme, for the different style of blog posts they write (such as the ‘Top 10’ list or the ‘product review-style’ post - here’s 5 different types of blog post Neil Patel suggests all businesses should write).
+However, I do know people who have set up templates within their WordPress theme, for the different style of blog posts they write (such as the ‘Top 10’ list or the ‘product review-style’ post – here’s 5 different types of blog post Neil Patel suggests all businesses should write, and here is marketing strategist Dr. Kelly Wade’s excellent article on the 7 types of blog posts that drive sales in 2020).

 So far we’ve looked at the big rookie mistake many new business owners make when writing their blog posts.
 Sitting down and just expecting to write a great blog post, without any preparation, not only slows down your blog writing speed, but it’s also the quickest way to overwhelm and frustration.
 Now we’ve cleared up how to get properly organised, prior to writing your blog posts, I’m sure you’re prepared and eager to get onto the actual blog writing part.
 Preferably, with a simple process that shows you exactly how you can write blog posts faster.
 Read on and I’ll give you the deets!